Skip to content

 • FHSZ designation determines whether Chapter 7A applies — pull it first

-• Hardie HZ5 is the Nevada County climate-correct non-combustible spec
+• Hardie HZ10 is the climate-correct non-combustible spec for the populated Nevada County foothills (HZ5 only high-mountain Truckee/Donner)

 • Listed ember-resistant vent assemblies exceed minimum mesh requirements